Magnetized Decaying Turbulence in the Weakly Compressible Taylor-Green Vortex: Discussion

 \subsection{Comparison to previous results}

-In general, our results in the compressible MHD regime are in agreement with the $\alpha \simeq -2$ spectrum reported by previous works on the TG vortex in \cite{pouquetDynamicsUnforcedTurbulence2009,leeLackUniversalityDecaying2010,dallasOriginsEnsuremath2Spectrum2013,dallasStructuresDynamicsSmall2013} in the imcompressible MHD regime using the insulating magnetic field configuration.
-We see the same $\alpha \simeq -2$ spectrum early in the evolution before $t=2T$, which corresponds to the entire temporal evolution of these other studies.
-The extended evolution in the simulations presented here allowed us to observe the temporal dynamics of the spectral index.
-Most importantly, the steep index is a transient (early time) behavior.
-In all cases the spectra became shallower at later times, making this effect independent of the initial magnetization (whereas these other works only explored $E_U/E_B=1$, i.e., $\mathcal{M}_{A,0}=1$, configurations).
-As noted by \cite{dallasOriginsEnsuremath2Spectrum2013}, the $\alpha \simeq -2$ spectrum is likely due to discontinuities in a small volume of the flow that can be disrupted by symmetry breaking at either large or small scales \cite{dallasSymmetryBreakingDecaying2013}.
+In general, our results in the weakly compressible MHD regime are in agreement with the $\alpha \simeq -2$ spectrum reported by previous works on the TG vortex in \cite{pouquetDynamicsUnforcedTurbulence2010,leeLackUniversalityDecaying2010,dallasOriginsEnsuremath2Spectrum2013-fixed,dallasStructuresDynamicsSmall2013} in the imcompressible MHD regime using the insulating magnetic field configuration.
+We see the same $\alpha \simeq -2$ spectrum early in the evolution before $t=2T$, which corresponds to the time period near maximum energy dissipation that these other studies focused on.
+In all cases that we simulated the spectra became shallower at later times, independent of the initial magnetization (whereas these other works focused on $E_U/E_B=1$, i.e., $\mathcal{M}_{A,0}=1$, configurations, which are in good agreement with the \MsMa{0.2}{1.0} simulation presented here, see top left panel of Fig.~\ref{fig:energy_histories}).
+As noted by \cite{dallasOriginsEnsuremath2Spectrum2013-fixed}, the $\alpha \simeq -2$ spectrum is likely due to discontinuities in a small volume of the flow that can be disrupted by symmetry breaking at either large or small scales \cite{dallasSymmetryBreakingDecaying2013}.
 According to \cite{dallasSymmetryBreakingDecaying2013}, a simulated Taylor-Green vortex with sufficiently high Reynolds number should show symmetry breaking at the small scales at late times in the evolution, causing a break from the $-2$ power law at large wavenumbers.
 Since our simulations do not impose symmetries on the flow, this is a possible explanation for the observed behavior.
 However, we see an $\alpha \simeq -4/3$ inertial range scaling at late times, instead of the $\alpha \simeq -2$ and $\alpha \simeq -5/3$ broken power law theorized by \cite{dallasSymmetryBreakingDecaying2013}.

 Finally, work done in \cite{leeLackUniversalityDecaying2010,brachetIdealEvolutionMagnetohydrodynamic2013,dallasStructuresDynamicsSmall2013} shows that the behavior of the magnetic field and spectra changes with the initial magnetic field configurations.
 With the insulating initial magnetic fields that we use, the vorticity begins parallel to the magnetic field.
 This facilitates the early energy flux from kinetic to magnetic energy.
 The insulating case tends towards stronger large magnetic fields compared to the other magnetic field configurations.
 Both of the other initial magnetic fields result in different energy spectra, with the conducting magnetic field setup leading to a $k^{-3/2}$ spectra and the alternative insulating field setup leading to spectra interpreted as either a $k^{-5/3}$ or $k^{-2}$ spectra as argued by \cite{leeLackUniversalityDecaying2010} and \cite{dallasStructuresDynamicsSmall2013} respectively.